 Tablets should be swallowed whole with a glass of water.

-Tables can be taken with or without food.
+Tablets can be taken with or without food.

 Take the dose at around the same time each day.